Distinguished Speakers in Psychology Program

 Dr. SAPOLSKY is widely recognized as one of the finest science writers of our time.
 He is the best-selling author of several books, including "Why Zebras Don't Get Ulcers", "A Primate's Memoir", and is a frequent contributor to such publications as The New Yorker, Discover, and Scientific American.
 His work has also been profiled on PBSand in the National Geographic special documentary "STRESS: Portrait of a Killer".

 Professor of Animal Science, Colorado State University

 Dr. Grandin has published numerous articles and books on autism including the best-selling "Thinking in Pictures: and Other Reports from My Life with Autism", "The Autistic Brain", and "Emergence: labeled autistic".
 She has also published numerous scientific articles and popular books on animal behavior, inlcuding the groundbreaking books "Animals in Translation", and "Animals Make Us Human".
 Her work in the field has encouraged new directions in research on autism and has inspired thousands.
 Dr. Grandin lectures world-wide on autism spectrum disorder and animal handling.
 In the United States, over half the cattle are handled in humane systems she designed.
 Her designs have transformed animal welfare and the animal handling industry.
-She has received awards awards from both the animal handling industry and animal welfare organizations such as PETA (People for the Ethical Treatment of Animals),and the Humane Society.
+She has received awards awards from both the animal handling industry and animal welfare organizations such as PETA (People for the Ethical Treatment of Animals),and the American Humane Society.